graykode/DeepLearning-Study/README.md

 This is repository for Deep Learning Study in Kyung Hee University Computer Engineering Club `D.COM`.

+#### Recommend this study to those who want to review the Machine Learning concept again and to those who have just learned Python.

 - I've created a course material that will be accessible to the first person to start Python.
 - [Tae Hwan Jung(@graykode)](https://github.com/graykode) will lead this Study with **Pytorch** for DeepLearning Framework.
 But I will implement Tensorflow, Pytorch, Keras for beginner.
 - We deal with **basic mathematical theory** and **basic models in Deep Learning** such as ` DNN, CNN, RNN, LSTM ` in 1st Study **All of Code were implemented with less than 30 lines.**